kiwicom/mobile/README.md

 If you have Xcode just run `yarn ios` and you are ready to go.
 Similarly for Android (`yarn android`).

 To start the application simple run `yarn start`.
-This will change in the future (after Expo detach).
 During development you may need to fetch new files into monorepo workspace.
 In this case just run:

 ```
 yarn upgrade @kiwicom